Watching a crucifixion in the Philippines isn’t the first thing you think of when you imagine this friendly Southeast Asian archipelago.

 Much like a superior substitution in a football match, you could feel the expectation level rise in the crowd…and Ruben did not disappoint.

 A much more charismatic and energetic performance from Ruben added to the palpable intensity already in the air.
-The 2 guys on the side of him, in the central cross, were not nailed in and only there for visual purposes.
+The 2 guys on the side of him, in the central cross, were not nailed in and were only there for visual purposes.

 What startled me was the lack of reaction from Ruben when the nails went in this time.
 Either his cartridges have lost sensitivity from the 33 prior crucifixions in the Philippines that he’s endured, or he’s the toughest bastard in the nation (condolences to Manny Pacquiao).